-Included in calculations but not presented in this figure is one individual (9.1%) who selected NAE / nave not been prescribed any medications.
-Since respondents even permitted to select more than one catagory, the sum of all detegories may exceed 100%.
-Out of the 11 individuals who responded to this guestion, 3 (27.3%) selected two or more reasons.
-No respondents elected I have not seen a doctor yet.
+- Included in Calculations but not presented in this figure is one individual (9.1%) who selected nual i nave not open prescribed any medications.

+Since respondents were permitted to select more than one catagory, the sum of all categories may exceed 100%.
+Out of the 11 individuals who responded to this question, 3 (27.3%) selected two or more reasons.
+No respondents selected that are not seen a doctor yet.

 Excluded from calculations are 11 individuals who provided inconsistent responses.
-Ten individuals reported they were taking medication as prescribed as well as a reason for not taking medication as prescribed as well as a reason as well as I haven't been prescribed any medication.
+For individuals reported they were taking medication as prescribed as well as a reason for not taking medication as prescribed.
+One respondent selected a reason as well as I haven't been prescribed any medication.